Beyond islands: A free probabilistic approach: Introduction

-Given \eqref{eq:mainresult}, the radiation entropy simply equals to the continuous entropy of $\nu_{\tilde r}$ (cf.\eqref{eq:beyondisland}).
+Given \eqref{eq:mainresult}, the radiation entropy simply equals to the (continuous) entropy of $\nu_{\tilde r}$ (cf.\eqref{eq:beyondisland}).
 Such a free convolution formula for the radiation entropy, unlike the island formula~\eqref{eq:island} or the QES formula, does not build upon the \emph{generalized entropy} of some extremal surface $\gamma$, $S_\mathrm{gen}(\gamma)=A[\gamma]/4G_N+S_\mathrm{bulk}$, such that its contribution in the partition function dominates over the rest.
 We learnt from our solution that generally there isn't a clean separation among the contributions so minimizing the generalized entropy over the candidate QES does not work.
-Instead, the partition functions associated with two competing QES, are \emph{freely convoluted} by the GPI, so \eqref{eq:mainresult} supersedes the island formula in the PSSY model.\\
+Instead, the partition functions associated with two competing QES, are \emph{freely convoluted} by the GPI, so \eqref{eq:mainresult} supersedes the island formula in the PSSY model.
+An example of such a Page curve\footnote{Unlike the usual Page curve, we vary the black hole hole entropy instead of the radiation dimension $k$ and the state of the bulk matter is fixed.
+Nonetheless, the same physics is captured because the Page curve in the PSSY model is only supposed to demonstrate the radiation entropy values at the snapshots of various configurations.} is plotted in Fig.~\ref{fig:page_curve} to demonstrate the large corrections.
+The departure from the island formula agrees well with the one-shot entropy analysis. (cf. Section~\ref{sec:oneshot}).\\

 It seems that all we have claimed so far merely amounts to giving the replica trick \eqref{eq:replicatrick} a fancy name and a fancy symbol, but really the advantage of having \eqref{eq:mainresult} is that we can use the tools from free harmonic analysis to evaluate $\nu_{\tilde r}$.
-This is totally analogous to how we can use the Fourier (Mellin) transform to evaluate the additive (multiplicative) convolutions between probability distributions of two classical (scalar) independent random variables.
+This is totally analogous to how we can use Fourier transforms to evaluate convolutions between probability distributions for classical (scalar) random variables.

 Generally, a free multiplicative convolution is difficult to evaluate even numerically.
 To do so, one needs to invoke a heavy set of machinery from the operator-valued free probability theory together with a couple of tricks.
 Fortunately, this particular free convolution at hand \eqref{eq:mainresult} is analytically tractable using the standard tools from free harmonic analysis.
 In Section~\ref{sec:solution} we show in detail how it can be done.
 Our result is summarized as an algorithm below.